daniyal9538/Boolean-Logic-Ensemble-Classifier/README.md

 Further details of implementation: https://exploringaiblog.wordpress.com/2019/09/20/implementing-hierarchical-categories-with-an-ensemble-classifier-to-overcome-dataset-limitations/

-I cannot upload the dataset that the system was trained on, but if requested i can create a dummy dataset.
+I cannot upload the dataset that the system was trained on because it belongs to a client, but if requested i can create a dummy dataset.